(c) 2024 PillSync.com

 • VEMLIDY may improve the condition of your liver.

-It is not known if VEMLIDY is safe and effective in children with chronic HBV infection who are under 12 years of age.
+It is not known if VEMLIDY is safe and effective in children with chronic HBV infection who are under 6 years of age or weigh less than 55 pounds (25 kg).

 • have HIV-1 infection.
 Your healthcare provider may test you for HIV-1 infection before you start VEMLIDY.
 If you have both HBV and HIV-1, and you only take VEMLIDY, the HIV-1 virus may develop resistance and become harder to treat.